2023 Most Popular Drama & Theater Arts Associate Degree Schools in Massachusetts

 Check out the theater associate degree programs at these schools if you want to attend one of the most popular in Massachusetts.

-Our 2023 rankings named Bunker Hill Community College the most popular school in Massachusetts for drama and theater arts students working on their associate degree.
-BHCC is a medium-sized public school located in the large city of Boston.
+Our analysis found Bunker Hill Community College to be the most popular school for drama and theater arts students who want to pursue a associate degree in Massachusetts.
+BHCC is a moderately-sized public school located in the large city of Boston.

 Women make up 44% of the theater majors at the school.